 Along with the traditional text input method, it offers some other awesome input methods.
 You can add voice notes and images (and extract texts from an image, so it works as an Optical Character Recognition software).
 Another awesome input method it has is drawing.
 Yes, you can simply draw your notes using your finger, or you can use it for doodling – it’s totally up to you, no one’s going to judge.

 Another awesome feature of Keep is list making.
-Yeah, you can create lists with those checkbox.
+Yeah, you can create lists with those checkboxes.
 Tick each task when it’s done to remove it from the list.

 One cool thing about reminders in Google’s house is its powerful integration with other Google products.
 For example, if you create a reminder in Google Keep, you can see it in Google Now or Google Inbox.
 And if you dismiss it from one place it will be dismissed from other places too.